MURDER WILLIAM MCNICHOLL HAWTHORN DRIVE IPSWICH

-The charity Crimestoppers have made a £20,000 reward available for information leading to the arrest and conviction of the persons responsible for the murder of William McNicholl.
+Police in Ipswich are appealing for information in relation to the murder of William McNicholl.
 William, who was known as Billy, was found deceased inside his address in Hawthorn Drive, Ipswich on Wednesday, 1st January 2025.
 Billy was a familiar sight in the local area and town centre.
 He would usually be seen on his mobility scooter and accompanied by his beloved Staffordshire terrier.
+An 18 year old from the Ipswich area has been charged with Billy's murder and will stand trial in 2026

 Details of Incident